-- (1) This amount represents the grant date fair value of the stock option awards granted on December 1, 2011 using the fair value of \$4.51 per option computed in accordance with ASC 718, as calculated under the Black-Scholes option pricing model as described in Note 18 to the Consolidated Financial Statements in the Company's 2011 Annual Report on Form 10-K. - (2) This amount represents the grant date fair value of the stock option awards granted on December 1, 2010 using the fair value of \$4.97 per option computed in accordance with ASC 718, as calculated under the Black-Scholes option pricing model as described in Note 18 to the Consolidated Financial Statements in the Company's 2011 Annual Report on Form 10-K. - (3) This amount represents the grant date fair value of the stock option awards granted on December 1, 2009 using the fair value of \$4.81 per option computed in accordance with ASC 718, as calculated under the Black-Scholes option pricing model as described in Note 18 to the Consolidated Financial Statements in the Company's 2011 Annual Report on Form 10-K. - (4) These amounts reflect cash awards related to the achievement of Company-wide financial goals in 2011 and 2010 established by the Committee.
+- (1) This amount represents the grant date fair value of the stock option awards granted on December 1, 2012 using the fair value of \$3.68 per option computed in accordance with ASC 718, as calculated under the Black-Scholes option pricing model as described in Note 18 to the Consolidated Financial Statements in the Company's 2012 Annual Report on Form 10-K. - (2) This amount represents the grant date fair value of the stock option awards granted on December 1, 2011 using the fair value of \$4.51 per option computed in accordance with ASC 718, as calculated under the Black-Scholes option pricing model as described in Note 18 to the Consolidated Financial Statements in the Company's 2012 Annual Report on Form 10-K. - (3) This amount represents the grant date fair value of the stock option awards granted on December 1, 2010 using the fair value of \$4.97 per option computed in accordance with ASC 718, as calculated under the Black-Scholes option pricing model as described in Note 18 to the Consolidated Financial Statements in the Company's 2012 Annual Report on Form 10-K. - (4) These amounts reflect cash awards related to the level of achievement of Company-wide financial goals in 2012, 2011 and 2010 established by the Committee.
 A more detailed description of the non-equity incentive plan awards is provided under "Compensation Discussion and Analysis."
 These amounts were paid after the Company's fiscal year end (December 31).
-For the estimated possible payouts under the non-equity incentive plan awards in 2011, see the "Grants of Plan-Based Awards For 2011" table below. - (5) In 2009, the threshold net earnings level was not met, therefore no cash awards under the non-equity incentive plan were earned. - (6) These amounts represent cash awards earned by Mr. Grossman in accordance with his non-equity incentive plan.
-A more detailed description of the non-equity incentive plan awards is provided under "Compensation Discussion and Analysis."
-Amounts earned in 2010 and 2009 were paid after the Company's fiscal year end (December 31).
-For estimated possible payouts under the non-equity incentive plan awards in 2011, see the "Grants of Plan-Based Awards For 2011" table below.

-- (7) The change in pension value represents the aggregate change in the value of the benefits earned under all of the Company's defined benefit plans.
-See "Pension Benefits" below for a more in-depth discussion of the plans. - (8) All other compensation relates to the use of an automobile, life insurance premiums, 401(K) match contributions, dividends on restricted stock and personal services. - (9) All other compensation relates to the use of an automobile, life insurance premiums, 401(K) match contributions and dividends on restricted stock. - (10) All other compensation relates to life insurance premiums, 401(K) match contributions and dividends on restricted stock.
+For the estimated possible payouts under the non-equity incentive plan awards in 2012, see the "Grants of Plan-Based Awards For 2012" table below. - (5) The change in pension value represents the aggregate change in the value of the benefits earned under all of the Company's defined benefit plans.
+See "Pension Benefits" below for a more in-depth discussion of the plans. - (6) In 2012, the change in pension value was negative for each of the named executive officers due to plan amendments effective October 1, 2012 that reduced future benefits.
+Specifically, the change in pension value was (\$1,334,922) for Thomas W. Florsheim, Jr., (\$480,300) for John W. Florsheim, and (\$718,491) for John F. Wittkowske. - (7) All other compensation relates to the use of an automobile, life insurance premiums, 401(K) match contributions, dividends on restricted stock and personal services. - (8) All other compensation relates to the use of an automobile, life insurance premiums, 401(K) match contributions and dividends on restricted stock.